 If you were not wearing your seat belt and sustained injuries in an accident, the at-fault driver may try to claim that your injuries were caused by your failure.
 This is known as the “seat belt defense.”
 The at-fault driver and the insurance companies often try to use the seat belt defense to try to reduce the amount of damages you can recover for your injuries.

 However, in order to so, the defense is required to show that the extent of the injuries could have been reduced by the use of a seat belt.
 If the at-fault driver or the insurance company cannot prove that your injuries would have been less severe if a seat belt was worn at the time of impact, then they may not be able to use the seat belt defense to reduce the amount of damages you are entitled to.
 For example, if sustained an injury to your knees or hit your head on the windshield as a result of the impact, the at-fault driver or the insurance company will need to be able to provide evidence that your injuries would have been less if you had been wearing a seat belt.
 If the other side cannot establish a definite causal link between your failure to wear a seat belt and the injuries sustained, then the seat belt defense may not be successful.

 If you or a loved one has suffered injuries as a result of a car accident, talk to an attorney at our firm, and learn about your rights to compensation after an injury.
-The Atlanta car accident lawyers at the Katz Law Firm represent victims of auto accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent victims of auto accidents in the metro Atlanta region and across Georgia.
 Initial consultations are free.